Pre-Veterinary Degree Programs

 • Program Length: Four years

-Unity College offers an online BS in animal science that prepares students to apply animal biology, chemistry, nutrition, and physiology to the study of animal breeding, growth, behavior, genetics, and management.
+Unity Environmental University an online BS in animal science that prepares students to apply animal biology, chemistry, nutrition, and physiology to the study of animal breeding, growth, behavior, genetics, and management.
 Graduates will be prepared for several animal-focused careers and well-equipped for veterinary school.

 Courses include animal nutrition; animal comparative anatomy; animal comparative physiology; animal behavior; and environmental justice.
 Students may choose to add a concentration in animal health and behavior.
 The program consists of 120 credits, of which 90 may be transferred.